katzien/crawler/README.md

 You can specify the following options:

-`-depth` Number of nested levels to parse (0 for unlimited; defaults to 2)
+`-depth` Number of nested levels to parse (0 for unlimited; defaults to 2).

 `-graph` Renders the sitemap as a graph saved to an .svg file rather than as text on the screen.

-Graphviz (dot) is required for this to work.
+❗️Graphviz (dot) is required for this to work.

-`-timeout` Max allowed crawling time in seconds (0 for unlimited; defaults to 1m0s)
+`-timeout` Max allowed crawling time in seconds (0 for unlimited; defaults to 1m0s).

-`-url` Full URL of the website to be crawled, e.g. https://google.com (defaults to https://www.google.com if not specified)
+`-url` Full URL of the website to be crawled, e.g. https://google.com (defaults to https://www.google.com if not specified).

 ### Example output: